leclere/leclere.github.io/_teaching/1-OS.md

 lesson: 1
 ---

-This is a master level course about stochastic optimization.
+This is a master level course about stochastic optimization that take place at ENSTA-Paris, room 1226.
+See [here](https://www.ensta-paris.fr/en/addresses-and-contacts) for access information.
+You will need an identification document to get in the school.

 The course is in two part: stochastic gradient and stochastic programming.